 All you need to do is use our special Odor Dude Formula by applying my premixed oxidising solution and allow the product to penetrate deep into the carpet to remove all dog urine residues for 5-10 minutes.
-Extract the area with a carpet cleaning wand or use folded towels and repeat process until product stops foaming on application.
+Extract the area with a carpet cleaning wand or use folded towels and repeat the process until the product stops foaming on application.
 I usually use my knee to apply the weight to the towels.

 The urine residues are broken down and destroyed, which eliminates the smell.

 Step 1 : Identify where the urine is.
 (Mission Critical)